duzxun/ECE243-Computer-Organization/Lab6-Using-Interrupts-with-Assembly-Language-Code/README.md

 This is achieved by dynamically modifying the timer's load value in the ISR.

 ## Part IV: Real-Time Clock with Interval Timer
-This part adds a third interrupt source:

 - The FPGA Interval Timer generates interrupts every 1/100 of a second.

-Key behavior:

 - A global TIME variable tracks the time in SS:DD (seconds:hundredths) format.
 - KEY3: Toggles the real-time clock (start/stop).
 - The clock wraps around to 00:00 after 59:99.